 - Macular degeneration.
 At one point, experts say, doctors always used lasers to treat wet macular degeneration.
 But now, they can use medications combined with lasers to seal off leaking vessels and improve vision.
 Your doctor will devise the best treatment plan.

 If you need surgery, your doctor will explain the risks and benefits before the procedure begins.
-You'll know what will happen, and you'll understand your role in the healing process.
+You will know what will happen, and you will understand your role in the healing process.

 If you both decide that surgery is the best path forward, follow your doctor’s instructions exactly.
 This includes steps to take prior to surgery as well as aftercare instructions.
 Proper care helps to ensure an optimal healing process and the best results from your surgery.

 Stroke Signs and Symptoms.
 (November 2019).
 Centers for Disease Control and Prevention.